TomNisbet/nqsap-pcb/docs/_docs/build-02.md

 the LED display that indicates the step - the input to the ROMs will be the binary output of the counter.
 Still, the ring counter terminology is used to match the Ben Eater builds.

-The first picture shows the register select logic and the microcode ROMs.
-Only two ROMs were used in the first build.
-ROM2 is dedicated to the register select logic and ROM0 has miscellaneous housekeeping control signals like reset the ring counter and increment the program counter.

 ### RAM and MAR

 [![RAM and MAR](../../assets/images/ram-mar-board.png "RAM and Memory Address Register"){:width="400px"}](../../assets/images/ram-mar-board.png)